 There is a huge difference between a living will and a Do Not Resuscitate Order in Florida.
 As part of your estate and incapacity planning, you should have a durable power of attorney, designation of healthcare surrogate and a living will.
 These documents will prepare you and your family to take care of your legal and financial decisions.
 Our handout, Four Essential Estate Planning Documents, can help you clarify these documents.

 Your living will is the written statement of your end-of-life wishes.
-It says that if you are in an end-stage condition, a terminal condition or a persistent vegetative state, you would want certain life prolonging procedures without.
-Life prolonging procedures can include withholding life support such as tube feeding, ventilation, surgery, dialysis, pacemakers and more.
+It says that if you are in an end-stage condition, a terminal condition or a persistent vegetative state, you would not want certain life-prolonging procedures.
+Life-prolonging procedures can include withholding life support such as tube feeding, ventilation, surgery, dialysis, pacemakers and more.
 Chief among these procedures is whether you would want to be resuscitated if you were sick and close to the end of your life.
 Thus, your living will is the written statement that would say that you would want a Do Not Resuscitate Order.

-If your loved one is experiencing end of life issues, our life care planning team can help advocate to make sure your loved one is taken care of and their wishes followed.
+If your loved one is experiencing end of life issues, our elder care navigation team can help advocate to make sure your loved one is taken care of and their wishes followed.